Top Five Tips To Have A Successful Wedding Reception In Cincinnati Ohio

 Sometimes I feel like I have seen anything and everything at the 150 weddings I have photographed.
 Then, I go to my next wedding only to discover something that makes me say "I have never seen this before."
 I thought it might be helpful to Cincinnati brides and Dayton brides to have a short list of things that I think make a successful wedding reception.
 Photographing amazing Cincinnati weddings as a high-end Cincinnati wedding photographer has given me the opportunity to share these wedding tips with you.

-Here are my top five tips to a successful wedding reception in Cincinnati or Dayton!
+Here are my top five tips for a successful wedding reception in Cincinnati or Dayton!

 Don't Sit Elderly Guests Near The DJ

 - Often at weddings, the table for the grandparents is directly in front of the speakers.
 This often annoys the grandparents and can make them leave the reception early.
 Place the elderly people close to the head table and immediate family while keeping them away from the thumping sounds of the DJ.

 - The biggest time waster at wedding receptions I have been to is when there are large gaps of unused time during the reception.
 This usually happens when the bride and groom are done eating but everyone else isn't.
 I highly suggest that when the bride and groom are done, toasts and dances should commence.

 - Not everyone eats the cake.
 I would suggest ordering one piece of cake for 3/4 of the guests.
 Very small kids, people with allergies, people on diets and those who are drinking alcohol probably won't eat any cake or cupcakes.